-The crankcase capacity for both model engines is specified on page 2 of this manual.
-After the break in oil is replaced, use an oil of the proper SAE number, according to the lowest temperature to which the plant will be exposed, as indicated in the table.
+The crankcase capacity is 5 quarts plus an additional quart if the oil filter is changed.
+After the break-in oil is replaced use an oil of the proper SAE number, according to the lowest temperature to which the plant will be exposed, as indicated in the table.
 The temperatures indicated are for conditions where the plant will be standing idle long enough to cool off to the surrounding temperature.